 2014 - 2015

 Based on the framework developed for structureFIT, Stormcloud is a new component for Grasshopper and Rhino that allows any parametric model to be explored using an interactive evolutionary framework, combining quantitative performance analysis with qualitative designer input.
 Unlike structureFIT, Stormcloud can work with any model and geometry type that can be represented and analyzed in Grasshopper.
 The quantitative analysis is also flexible: it can use structural weight, like structureFIT, but users are also free to input their own objective functions computed using other plugins or user-defined expressions.
-This tool is in the final stages of development and will be freely available for download and use by the end of August 2015.

 Related group members: